Plague

 Basics

 Plague is an enzootic disease transmitted by fleas from wild rodents and caused by Yersinia pestis.
 Humans and their pets can enter this cycle, resulting in human plague.
-Human plague has 3 main forms: bubonic, septicemic, and pneumonic; rarely presents as meningeal, pharyngeal, ocular, or gastrointestinal (GI) plague
+Human plague has three main forms:

-- In the United States, most cases occur in Arizona, New Mexico, California, Colorado, Oregon, and Nevada.
+- In the United States, most cases occur sporadically or in small clusters in Arizona, New Mexico, California, Colorado, Oregon, and Nevada during spring and summer.

 - No cases of person-to-person transmission of pneumonic plague have been reported in the United States since 1924.